Bottrell History, Family Crest & Coats of Arms

-Norman Conquest of England in 1066 brought much change to the island nation, including many immigrants with new names.
+The Norman Conquest of England in 1066 brought much change to the island nation, including many immigrants with new names.
 Among these immigrants were the ancestors of the Bottrell family, who lived in Cornwall.
 The family name originated in the village of Bottereaux, Normandy.
 Up until the 12th century, the name was frequently listed as De Boterillis but the family bore the same Arms.
 One of the first records of the name was Geoffry Boterel, brother of Alan, Count of Pentievre as listed in 1080.
 His son Hamon was father to William Botterill again mentioned in England in 1130.
 This William married Alice, a co-heir of Robert Corbet and through the family the Earl of Cornwall was descended.

 Early Origins of the Bottrell family

 The surname Bottrell was first found in Cornwall.
 However, there is records of Aston Botterell, which is a village and small civil parish in Shropshire, and according to the 2001 census it had a population of 74.
 During the reign of Henry III, it held the rank of a market town.
-"This place derives the adjunct to its name from the family of Botterell, by whom the manor was held under the earls of Arundel in the reign of Henry III."
-CITATION[CLOSE]

-Lewis, Samuel, A Topographical Dictionary of England.
-Institute of Historical Research, 1848, Print.
-The manor at that time belonging to the family of the Botterells.
 The parish of Minster in Cornwall is of some early significance to the family.
 "This parish, which is situated on the shore of the Bristol Channel, and includes a portion of the small sea-port of Boscastle, was distinguished for a castle built by the family of Bottreaux in the reign of Henry I., of which nothing but the site remains."

-Lewis, Samuel, A Topographical Dictionary of England.
-Institute of Historical Research, 1848, Print.
-Continuing "In the grounds of Worthyvale is a stone bearing some rudely-sculptured characters, brought from Slaughter Bridge, in the neighbourhood, and supposed to commemorate a battle fought near that place, in 525, between the Britons and the Saxons, in which King Arthur is said to have been mortally wounded."
+Continuing, "in the grounds of Worthyvale is a stone bearing some rudely-sculptured characters, brought from Slaughter Bridge, in the neighbourhood, and supposed to commemorate a battle fought near that place, in 525, between the Britons and the Saxons, in which King Arthur is said to have been mortally wounded."

 Early History of the Bottrell family

-Another 645 words (46 lines of text) covering the years 1130, 1147, 1155, 1193, 1197, 1198, 1203, 1273, 1273, 1277, 1302, 1500, 1672, 1337, 1391, 1367, 1395, 1389, 1462, 1415 and 1643 are included under the topic Early Bottrell History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Bottrell research.
+Another 323 words (23 lines of text) covering the years 1130, 1147, 1155, 1193, 1197, 1198, 1203, 1273, 1273, 1277, 1302, 1500, 1672, 1337, 1391, 1367, 1395, 1389, 1462, 1415 and 1643 are included under the topic Early Bottrell History in all our PDF Extended History products and printed products wherever possible.

 Bottrell Spelling Variations

-hundred years the English language had no fixed system of spelling rules.
+Before the last few hundred years the English language had no fixed system of spelling rules.
 For that reason, spelling variations occurred commonly in Anglo Norman surnames.
 Over the years, many variations of the name Bottrell were recorded, including Botterill, Bottreaux, Boterel, Boterell, Botterell, Botereus and many more.

 Early Notables of the Bottrell family (pre 1700)

-Another 28 words (2 lines of text) are included under the topic Early Bottrell Notables in all our PDF Extended History products and printed products wherever possible.
+Another 30 words (2 lines of text) are included under the topic Early Bottrell Notables in all our PDF Extended History products and printed products wherever possible.